-Youth After School Program (ARC of Martin County)
+Youth After School Camp (ARC of Martin County)

 After school and camp opportunities for youth ages 3 to 22 years of age with developmental disabilities.

 K-8 Academic Success (Boys and Girls Club of Martin County)

 This funding is part of the local match dollars needed for the overall partnership with Americorp, Martin County School District and the Boys and Girls Club to provide mentors for struggling children in our school district.

 Voluntary Prekindergarten or VPK gives children a jump start by preparing them for school and enhancing their pre-reading, pre-math, language and social skills.